onedata/onedata-documentation/README.md

 These scripts are suitable for most developers and documentation users.

 * `make build` builds the documentation, producing an artifact.
 * `make dev` prepares a local preview with `livereload`, allowing convenient development.
-The `livereload` might not cope with some structural changes, in such case the command must be re-run. `Ctrl-C` interrupts the preview.
+  The `livereload` might not cope with some structural changes, in such case the command must be re-run.
+When editing [template](#template-system) files, you must use `make render-templates` in another terminal to re-generate template results.  `Ctrl-C` interrupts the preview.
 Note that in this mode, the `RELEASE` version is not injected, only the placeholders are visible, as opposed to the `make preview` target.
 * `make preview` starts a simple HTTP server in Python that serves the docs statically, giving a preview of what's in the build artifact. **This task is not performed using a docker**, so Python 2 or 3 is required to be installed.